The day that war was declared, Sep 3rd 1939

 Everyone knew that war was a possibility but they were hoping against hope that it wouldn't happen.
-Neville Chamberlain, the prime minister, had tried to avoid war by appeasing Hitler, i.e. allowing him what he wanted in the hope that it would satisfy him - and there is a well-publicised photo of him holding a piece of paper after visiting Germany announcing "Peace in our Time".
+Neville Chamberlain, the prime minister, had tried to avoid war by appeasing Hitler, i.e. allowing him what he wanted in the hope that it would satisfy him - and there is a well-publicised photo of him in 1938 holding a piece of paper after visiting Germany, announcing "Peace in our Time".

 Mary's first vivid memory that something was afoot was seeing the headline in a newspaper: "Hitler invades Poland" and she wanted to know what 'Polland' was, saying it to rhyme with Holland.
 That invasion was on the 1st of September 1939.
 Britain had a non-aggression pact with Poland so was duty bound to respond.

 The response, i.e. the actual day that Britain declared war on Germany is etched in her memory.
 It was the 3rd September 1939 and her family was on holiday in Torquay.
 Everyone in the house was clustered round the wireless, as radios were then called, waiting for news.
 Then at 11.15 Neville Chamberlain announced:

 Everyone was stunned.
 There was no sense of bravado at all, just glumness.
 All the adults remembered the first World War with its horrendous loss of life and depravations.